nasa/Computational-Materials-Miniapp1/README.txt

-# Computational-Materials-Miniapp1-
+This mini-app is a simple test code for calculating potential energy, forces and stresses of an atomistic structure using EAM potential for Al.

-This mini-app is a simple test code for calculating potential energy, forces and stresses of an atomistic structure using EAM potential for Al (Mishin, Y., Farkas, D., Mehl, M.J., Papaconstantopoulos, D.A., 1999.
+(Mishin, Y., Farkas, D., Mehl, M.J., Papaconstantopoulos, D.A., 1999.
 Interatomic potentials for monoatomic metals from experimental data and ab initio calculations.
 Phys.
 Rev. B., 59, 3393-3407.)